-Crypto-backed mortgages could also be an excellent option if you are a foreign citizen and haven’t really managed to build your credit score to access a traditional mortgage.
+Crypto-backed mortgages could also be a good choice if you are not a citizen of the United States and haven't been able to build up your credit score enough to get a traditional mortgage.
 In that case, a crypto mortgage would allow you to still get the house you want without your credit score holding you back.

 Where Can You Get a Crypto-backed Mortgage?